shjeon2311/dual_robot_arm/README.md

 (or python3 task_bag.py)
 ```

-To check the publication and subscribtion of the topic for the motor angle values, you can follow the additional steps:
+To check the subscribtion of the topic for the motor angle values, you can follow the additional steps:

 **Console 6: Run task file**
 ```